 A leading mobile and data services operator and its Middle Eastern parent in three LCIA arbitrations in London initiated by a Dutch subsidiary of an Asian international telecom company arising out of the sale of a telecommunications network in Africa.
 The dispute centered on claims made under an indemnification provision in the Share Sale Agreement.
 English law applied.

 We assist our clients in all aspects of the post-award phase, including in settlement negotiations, global asset tracing and in enforcement and set-aside proceedings.

 We act on behalf of private and public entities as well as sovereigns, be they award creditors or debtors, with respect to awards rendered in both commercial and investment treaty arbitrations.
 We also act in enforcement proceedings involving third parties in possession of award debtors’ assets.

 We are widely recognized for our intellectual leadership in the field of international arbitration.
-With respect to enforcement, over 20 members of our team contributed to the New York Convention Project, a joint research project undertaken with UNCITRAL and Columbia University.
-The Project led to the publication of the UNCITRAL Secretariat Guide on the Convention on the Recognition and Enforcement of Arbitral Awards (co-authored by Emmanuel Gaillard, head of our International Arbitration Group) and its online platform, newyorkconvention1958.org, which notably contains over 1700 decisions from national courts throughout the world.
+With respect to enforcement, our team has contributed to the New York Convention Project, a joint research project undertaken with UNCITRAL and Columbia University.
+The Project led to the publication of the UNCITRAL Secretariat Guide on the Convention on the Recognition and Enforcement of Arbitral Awards and its online platform, newyorkconvention1958.org, which notably contains over 3,900 decisions from national courts throughout the world.